yanggaome/Extract-reaction-information-based-on-Python-Cantera/README.md

 Do not support SRI, PLOG, CHEBY, and chemically activated reactions so far.

+## Update ##

+Add the support for PLOG reactions, June 12, 2017

+Do not support SRI, CHEBY, and chemically activated reactions so far.

 See **Issue**

 ## How to call ##

 **Function:** _get_reaction_info(g, i)_

 g is the initialized chemistry